Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Related literature

 \section{Related literature}

-A similar approach is followed by \citet{boyd2015differential}, who calculate the AUC applying differential privacy.
-After calculating the AUC, they derive ROC curves suited for that AUC using a symmetric binormal ROC function similar to the ROC-GLM.
-However, our method directly calculates the ROC curve in a distributed differential private manner, with a possible extension to multiple covariates from which we derive the AUC via integration techniques.
-Furthermore, \citet{boyd2015differential} do not provide the calculation of CIs.
-Another approach of calculating the ROC curve uses homomorphic encryption~\citep{unal2021ppaurora}.
-While differential privacy introduces noise and provides less accurate estimates, homomorphic encryption yields exact estimates.
-This technique also does not provide the calculation of CIs and the extension to multiple covariates.
-To our best knowledge, the calculation of CIs via homomorphic encryption is not documented in the literature as well as the extension to multiple covariates.
-Up to now, no efforts seems to be spent to provide a modified ROC-GLM algorithm for non-disclosing distributed analyses.
+\citet{boyd2015differential} calculate the AUC under differential privacy using a symmetric binormal ROC function.
+However, our approach is more general, with a possible extension to multiple covariates.
+While they derive the AUC from the ROC parameters, we use integration techniques.
+We also provide CIs for the AUC. \citet{unal2021ppaurora} use homomorphic encryption to calculate the ROC curve.
+Their approach does not provide CIs or an extension to multiple covariates.
+To the best of our knowledge, a modified ROC-GLM algorithm for non-disclosing distributed analyses has so far not been developed.